NBI Clearance vs Police Clearance | What’s the Difference?

 • Some applicants are asked to return after a few days, especially if the verification process requires coordination with barangay officials or other agencies.

-• You may be asked to present additional valid IDs or supporting documents for identity confirmation.
+• You may be asked to present additional valid IDs or supporting documents to confirm your identity.

 • Once cleared, your Police Clearance can be claimed in person at the station.

 NBI Clearance vs Police Clearance comes down to purpose and coverage.
 If you’re applying for local jobs, permits, or basic ID requirements, a Police Clearance is often enough.
 But for travel, immigration, and employment abroad, an NBI Clearance is the preferred and more widely accepted document.
-Make sure to choose the right one based on your needs, and if required, prepare for both.
+Make sure to choose the right one for your needs, and, if required, prepare for both.
 Knowing the difference between NBI Clearance and Police Clearance can save you time, money, and unnecessary delays.

-As of 2025, the standard NBI Clearance fee is ₱130, plus a ₱25 system fee when paid through online channels like GCash or 7-Eleven.
-The total cost usually comes to ₱155, but it may vary slightly depending on your payment method.
+As of 2025, the standard NBI Clearance fee is ₱130, plus a ₱25 system fee when paid via online channels such as GCash or 7-Eleven.
+The total cost is usually ₱155, but it may vary slightly depending on your payment method.

 After setting your NBI appointment on the official website, choose GCash as your payment option.
 You’ll receive a reference number.
-Open your GCash app, go to “Pay Bills”, then tap “Government” and select “NBI”.
+Open your GCash app, go to “Pay Bills”, tap “Government”, then select “NBI”.
 Enter the reference number and the exact amount shown.
-Once paid, you’ll get a confirmation, keep the receipt or screenshot for your appointment day.
+Once paid, you’ll get a confirmation.
+Keep the receipt or screenshot for your appointment day.

 Yes, both clearances can be applied for online.
 NBI Clearance applications are done through nbi.gov.ph, while Police Clearance is processed through pnpclearance.ph.
 Both systems require online registration, appointment booking, and payment before going to your chosen center or police station.

 No, Police Clearance and NBI Clearance are not the same.
-They are issued by different agencies and serve different purposes.
-Police Clearance is issued by the Philippine National Police (PNP) and covers your local records only.
-In contrast, NBI Clearance is issued by the National Bureau of Investigation and checks your criminal record nationwide.
+Different agencies issue them and serve various purposes.
+Police Clearance is issued by the Philippine National Police (PNP) and covers only your local records.
+In contrast, NBI Clearance is issued by the National Bureau of Investigation and provides a nationwide check of your criminal record.

 Facebook